LunarVim/LunarVim/README.md

 ## Clipboard Support

-- On Mac `pbcopy` should be builtin
+- On Mac `pbcopy` should be built-in

 - Ubuntu